raghumalgi08881/AssignmentPrototype/README.md

 # Cleartrip Assignment

-1. Implemented Dagger for dependency injection which promotes loose coupling(Lesser dependencies between components)

-Improvements to be made to the app in the next version:
-1.Use RxJava
-2.To Start converting the code to kotlin to leverage several advantages of kotlin

 I have used following components for the application

-1.Retrofit for accessing webservice(A http library)
-2.Used Dagger 2.0 for dependency injection
+1.Implemented Dagger for dependency injection which promotes loose coupling(Lesser dependencies between components) 2.Retrofit for accessing webservice(A http library) 3.Used Dagger 2.0 for dependency injection
-3.Picasso for dynamic Image loading and caching images 4.Gson for json parsing
+4.Picasso for dynamic Image loading and caching images 5.Gson for json parsing
-5.Other UI components such as recyclerview,appcompat,v4 and v7 support libraries
+6.Other UI components such as recyclerview,appcompat,v4 and v7 support libraries

 Architecture Of CleartripAssignment Application